RamlaBurhan/Uptime_Kuma_ECS_Project/README.md

 ## Related Documentations
-**- Design Decisions:** For a detailed breakdown of the architecture and tradeoffs, see the [Design Decisions Repository](https://github.com/ramlaburhan/design_decisions.md) \
+- For a detailed breakdown of the architecture and tradeoffs, see the [Design Decisions Repository](https://github.com/ramlaburhan/design_decisions.md) \
-**- Future improvements:** For planned future iterations and enhancements, please see the [Future Improvements Repository](https://github.com/ramlaburhan/future_improvements.md)
+- For planned future iterations and enhancements, please see the [Future Improvements Repository](https://github.com/ramlaburhan/future_improvements.md)

 ## Table of Contents